pangyyen/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-**The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete-p 1`.**
+**The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete-patient 1`.**

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />